landris006/path-tracer/README.md

 ## Summary

-A real-time 3D path tracing engine, running on the GPU, built with [Rust](https://www.rust-lang.org/) and [wgpu](https://wgpu.rs/).
+A real-time 3D path tracing engine.
+Built with [Rust](https://www.rust-lang.org/) and [wgpu](https://wgpu.rs/).

 ### Features

 - flying camera to move around
-- progressive rendering (If you stand still the engine will start to accumulate previous frames over time and average the pixels together, thus greatly reducing noise.)
+- progressive rendering (If you stand still the engine will start to accumulate previous frames over time and average the pixels together.
+This is a form of noise reduction.)
-- converting equirectangular HDRIs to cubemaps (which can then be used for the skybox)
+- convert equirectangular HDRIs to cubemaps (useful for rendering the sky)
-- storing polygons in a [Bounding Volume Hierarchy](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy), so they can be traversed in logarithmic time
+- [Bounding Volume Hierarchy](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) for traversing meshes in logarithmic time
 - user interface for making changes at runtime, such as:
   - adjusting the renderer's settings
   - modifying the scene (adding and removing objects, modifying their properties, etc.)
-- selecting objects with the cursor (this currently only works for spheres, not complex meshes)
+- select objects with the cursor (this currently only works for spheres, not complex meshes)
-- loading models from `.obj` files
+- load models from `.obj` files

 ### Future plans

 - saving and loading scene data
 - implementing textures
 - implementing a denoiser(?)
-- moving the whole thing to [Vulkan](https://www.vulkan.org/), making it possible to utilize the raytracing cores on RTX GPUs
+- moving the whole thing to [Vulkan](https://www.vulkan.org/) and utilize the raytracing cores on RTX GPUs
 - [DLSS](https://www.nvidia.com/en-eu/geforce/technologies/dlss/) (??)

 ### Running and building